-- In the Netherlands, where 43% of the population cycles daily, around £24 goes on cycling per person, per year.
-In England (outside London), where only around 4% of the population cycle every day, it’s under £2 per head;
+- In the Netherlands, where 43% of the population cycles daily, around £24 is spent on cycling per person, per year.
+In England (outside London), where only around 4% of the population cycles every day, it’s less than £2 per head.

-- With a funding boost and infrastructure changes, cycling can grow quickly from a very low base: from 2007 to 2011, commuter cycling more than doubled in New York; and Seville saw the proportion of cycling journeys jump from 0.2% to 6.6% in under 6 years.
+- With a funding boost and infrastructure changes, cycling can grow quickly from a very low base: from 2007 to 2011, commuter cycling more than doubled in New York, and Seville saw the proportion of cycling journeys jump from 0.2% to 6.6% in fewer than six years.

 Local authorities should:

-- Commit to cycling by: fully recognising its environmental, health and other benefits; linking cycling with the wider aims of local transport and other policies, especially by aiming for more as well as safer cycling and tackling the deterrents (e.g. speeding, bad driving, hostile road conditions and lorries); linking cycling plans with other strategies/policies (e.g. planning, health, education and the economy); and forging partnerships with other local partners in health, education, business public transport, the police and voluntary sector groups.
+- Commit to cycling by: fully recognising its environmental, health and other benefits; linking cycling with the wider aims of local transport and other policies, especially by aiming for more as well as safer cycling and tackling the deterrents (for example, speeding, bad driving, hostile road conditions and lorries); linking cycling plans with other strategies/policies (planning, health, education and the economy); and forging partnerships with other local partners in health, education, business public transport, the police and voluntary sector groups.

 - Promote cycling by: making national standards cycle training (Bikeability) available to people of all ages; supporting school and workplace travel plans and incentives; and encouraging cycling with promotional materials, campaigns and personal advice.

 - Resource their commitment to cycling well by: raising and investing capital, revenue and staff resources, training staff appropriately and harnessing the support of the voluntary sector.